Why do we need another Netflix vegan documentaries list?

 7. Okja (2017)

-What she doesn’t know is that the pig – Okja – is also one of 26 being raised by farmers around the world as part of a competition, and, that after 10 years, these pigs also get taken away to be tested and eventually slaughtered.
+She doesn’t know that Okja is one of 26 super pigs being raised by farmers around the world.
+As part of a competition after ten years, these pigs are taken away to be tested and slaughtered.

 8. Blackfish (2013)